Yutoti/LeetCode/README.md

  [0,0,0,0,0,0,0,1,1,0,0,0,0]]

  Given the above grid, return 6.
 Note the answer is not 11, because the island must be connected 4-directionally.

+ ## 448. Find All Numbers Disappeared in an Array （2018.3.29 09:05）
+ Given an array of integers where 1 ≤ a[i] ≤ n (n = size of array), some elements appear twice and others appear once.

+Find all the elements of [1, n] inclusive that do not appear in this array.

+Could you do it without extra space and in O(n) runtime?
+You may assume the returned list does not count as extra space.

+ ## 283. Move Zeroes
+ Given an array nums, write a function to move all 0's to the end of it while maintaining the relative order of the non-zero elements.

+For example, given nums = [0, 1, 0, 3, 12], after calling your function, nums should be [1, 3, 12, 0, 0].

+Note:
+1. You must do this in-place without making a copy of the array.
+2. Minimize the total number of operations.